 (2) A person is exempt from the Electricity Industry Act 2004 section 7(1) if the generation capacity of the generating works concerned is less than 30 MW at each connection point.

-(3) The exemption provided for in subclause (2) is subject to the condition that, if the generating works are connected to a transmission system or distribution system of a relevant corporation that forms part of the South West interconnected system, the metering of the supply of electricity from those works must be undertaken in accordance with the procedures and arrangements set out in the Electricity Industry Metering Code 2005.
+(3) The exemption provided for in subclause (2) is subject to the condition that, if the generating works are connected to a transmission system or distribution system of a relevant corporation that forms part of the SWIS, the metering of the supply of electricity from those works must be undertaken in accordance with the procedures and arrangements set out in the Electricity Industry Metering Code 2005.

+[Clause 3 amended in Gazette 9 Oct 2009 p.
+3992.]

 4. Exemptions for on-supply to commercial premises

 (1) In this clause —